Signs your child might be struggling with low self-esteem, anxiety, or depression, and how to help

 What to do:

 The last thing most kids want is to look different from their friends.
 So when kids get pulled out of class for tutoring or called on by the teacher for something they’re afraid they can’t deliver, they may feel embarrassed and singled out.
-These experiences day after day can damage a child’s self-esteem and make her dread going to school.
+These experiences day after day can damage a child’s self-esteem and make them dread going to school.

 What to do: